MicrosoftDocs/learn/learn-pr/wwl-azure/describe-azure-compute-networking-services/includes/11-expressroute.md

  -  Connectivity to Microsoft cloud services across all regions in the geopolitical region.
  -  Global connectivity to Microsoft services across all regions with the ExpressRoute Global Reach.
- -  Dynamic routing between your network and Microsoft via BGP.
+ -  Dynamic routing between your network and Microsoft via Border Gateway Protocol (BGP).
  -  Built-in redundancy in every peering location for higher reliability.

 ### Connectivity to Microsoft cloud services